Archive for the ‘Soul Assassins’ Category

 Funny how the natural elements always seemed to be working against us, not to mention all those undercover cop cars that dogged us everywhere.
 The first time we left New York in our magic bus, we got stranded by a freak snow storm high in the Pennsylvania mountains.
 Much later, returning from the first Freedom Fighter National Convention, we got lost in a monsoon and a screaming fight broke out about which way to go.
 When the bus finally got back to our motel, I kissed the ground.
 But we lost Rodger, who had all the weed, as he couldn’t take the smell of hard liquor on some of us and disappeared never to trust us fully again.
 And then the party turned into a binge drinking bash with no weed in which our energy unraveled and we lost harmonization.
 We’d broken up and lost our Assassinettes, not to mention Brian, Bob and Rick.
 And the vibe just wasn’t the same without them.

-But soon, the original band will re-unite, maybe even for the Opening Ceremonies of the Grand Lodge of the Pot Illuminati.
+But soon, the original band will re-unite, maybe even for some ceremonies of the Grand Lodge of the Pot Illuminati.

 It sure was nice to see a copy of the second Soul Assassin’s 45 rpm record on display at the Hemp Museum in Barcelona.
 Most people know that name from a Cypress Hill splinter group started by DJ Muggs, but the name actually came to me shortly after arriving at High Times in 1986.
 Funny how four years spent researching hip hop and the downtown art scene had spiraled me back into my role in a garage band.
 I could have had a very comfortable career if I’d just stayed with hip hop as it crossed over into the commercial domain.
 Instead, I veered into the downtown garage scene, which overlapped with the art crowd.